Jamie-Clayton/Docs/devops/GitCommand.md

 git config --global -i

 # Setup for all repositories (These are defaults unless you have a setting in a local repository)
-git config --global user.email "jamie@jenasys.com"
+git config --global user.email "your-email@example.com"
-git config --global user.name "Jamie Clayton"
+git config --global user.name "Your Name"

 # Setup for an individual repository (see /.git/config file to confirm the settings)
 # cd C:\Users\$ENV:USERNAME\source\repos\very-important-repo\
-git config user.email "jamie@jenasys.com"
+git config user.email "your-email@example.com"
-git config user.name "Jamie Clayton"
+git config user.name "Your Name"

 # Record and replay conflict resolutions, so you don't do the same thing multiple times (Large rebases or merges of code can be very time consuming without this option)
 git config --global rerere.enabled true